ArdanaCLM/ardana-dev-tools/README.md

 the vagrant-libvirt plugin.

-The default DevEnv/CI version is based on the 0.0.45 vagrant-libvirt release, dynamically patched with some minor changes to support:
+The default DevEnv/CI version is based on the 0.0.45 vagrant-libvirt release, as of the time of writing, dynamically patched with some minor changes to support:

 * Using virtio-scsi as the SCSI controller model, rather than the normal LSI default.

+NOTE: The Vagrant boxes we build for use with the Ardana DevEnv may fail to boot if you attempt to use them with a standard, unpatched, version of vagrant-libvirt because drivers for the default LSI SCSI may not be included in the image to save space.

+#### vagrant-libvirt hacks we no longer support

-NOTE: Since we have stopped using the heavily customised 0.0.35 release we no longer support the following functionality:
+Since we have stopped using the heavily customised 0.0.35 release we no longer support the following functionality:

 * Redirecting the console PTY device to a file via the added libvirt.serial action.

-NOTE: The Vagrant boxes we build for use with the Ardana DevEnv may fail to boot if you attempt to use them with a standard, unpatched, version of vagrant-libvirt because drivers for the default LSI SCSI may not be included in the image to save space.

 ### Ansible version